AkshadaRanalkar/Highlight_Reel_Generation/README.md

 Model Overview:

 1. **Classifier:**
-   - XGBoost (eXtreme Gradient Boosting)
+   - XGBoost (eXtreme Gradient Boosting).
+Multiple models have been run and the accuracy has been compared to get the best model.

 2. **Feature Engineering:**
-   - Incorporates ball trajectory features, aspect ratio, size, and additional engineered features like time-lagged values.

-3. **Hyperparameter Optimization:**
-   - Fine-tuned learning rate, maximum depth, and the number of estimators for optimal classification accuracy.
+   - Features such as distance travelled, angle change has been incorporated

 ---